hapytex/django-single-session/docs/source/installation.rst

        # ...
    ]

-In order to work properly, the `SessionMiddleware` and `AuthenticationMiddleware` will be necessary, or another middleware class that will add a `.session` and `.user` attribute on the request object and will trigger the `user_logged_in` and `user_logged_out` signals with the proper session and user.
+In order to work properly, the `SessionMiddleware` and `AuthenticationMiddleware` is be necessary, or another middleware class that will add a `.session` and `.user` attribute on the request object and will trigger the `user_logged_in` and `user_logged_out` signals with the proper session and user.

+You also need to be using the database session backend

 and running `migrate` to migrate the database properly: